SvenKratz/CarND-MPC-Controller-P10/README.md

 ![Model Equations](images/model.png)

-It models car movement, acceleration and turning and also incorporates CTE and orientation error.
+It models car movement, acceleration and turning and also incorporates CTE and orientation error, where:
+- x is the  x position of the vehicle
+- y is the  y position of the vehicle
+- psi is the  orientation of the vehicle
+- v is the speed of the vehicle
+- cte is the cross-track error of the vehicle
+- e_psi is the current orientation error (orientation - desired orientation) of the vehicle

 ### Actuators
 Actuators are turning and acceleration, the two functions that the car provides.